Real advice from a working flock

 About the author

-Animal welfare first: humane care without romanticizing the work.
+Animal welfare first: humane care without pretending the work is always tidy.

-Free range when possible: with predators always in mind.
+Free range when possible: with weather, predators, and common sense still in the picture.

-Third-person pillars for evergreen guides and broad usefulness.
+Main guides for dependable reference and broad usefulness.

-First-person blog entries for stories, opinions, and lived experience.
+Flock Notes for first-hand judgment, stories, and lived experience.

 See all articles